Want to start your own construction or contracting business in Florida, but not sure how to get your contractor’s license?

 In order to qualify for a certified contractor’s license in Florida, there are a few basics you need to check off, like:

-Your age.
-You have to be 18 or older to qualify for this license.
+You have to be 18 or older to qualify.

 Good news for veterans: Military experience also counts towards this requirement, so if you’re a veteran, download Florida’s Military Fee Waiver and Military Service Verification form.
 Based on your experience, your application may be expedited.